 Headaches are a common problem and are not usually an indication of a serious health issue.
 Even so, they can make you feel very unwell and frequent headaches can impact on your quality of life.
-Although there are other causes of headaches, the most common reason is tension in the muscles of the shoulders and neck.
-Massage for tension headaches focuses on releasing the tension in these areas.
+Not all headaches are caused by muscle tension, but it’s a very common cause.
+Massage for tension headaches focuses on getting the muscles of the neck and shoulders to relax and let go of tension.

 Massage for tension headaches – how it helps